Jorge Lanata: Personal life

 Angélica, the foster mother of Jorge Lanata, was bedridden and unable to talk during most of his infancy.
 As a result, he was raised by his aunts.
 His first long-term partner was Patricia Orlando, whom he met in 1984 on his radio program "Sin Anestesia".
 He left her two years later for Andrea Rodríguez, whom he also knew from his radio work.
 Lanata and Rodríguez had their first daughter, Bárbara, in 1989.
 He left Rodríguez that same year, although he had a cordial relationship with his daughter.
 He married the journalist Silvina Chediek in 1990 in New York and got divorced a year later.
 The reasons for this were never disclosed.

-After some years being single, Lanata met Sara Stewart Brown on the studios of the Día D program.
+After some years of being single, Lanata met Sara Stewart Brown on the studios of the Día D program.
 They married in secret in 2011 and had a daughter, Lola, the second daughter for Lanata.
 Brown donated a kidney in 2015 to a child and the child's mother did the same for Lanata, saving his life.
 They divorced in 2016, as Brown and Lanata had conflicts over Lanata's busy lifestyle.

 Elba Marcovecchio was his last wife.
 Unlike his previous relationships, Lanata had no problem talking about their romance in celebrity magazines.
 They were married by the priest Guillermo Marcó, who used to be the spokesman for Jorge Bergoglio, later known as Pope Francis.
 They lived in individual apartments in the same building, and Lanata developed a close relationship with Marcovecchio's two kids.
 When Lanata was hospitalized, Marcovecchio had public disputes with Lanata's daughters, who accused her of abusing his credit cards and stealing from his private office.
 They also had disagreements over who could take decisions about his health while he was in a coma.
 Those conflicts ended in mediation with judge Lucila Inés Córdoba.